Last Fall, I had the pleasure of photographing the Bozeman Family Portrait photography experience of Jenny and Ethan.

 Next weekend April 4th & 5th, 2020 throughout Bozeman.

-This past weekend, fifteen gracious Bozeman families participated in the Bozeman Front Porch Project from afar to celebrate their loved ones, be apart of a community art project and raise money to support the Greater Gallatin United Way during this unsettling time in our community and country.
+This past weekend, fifteen gracious Bozeman families participated in the Bozeman Front Porch Project family portraits from afar.
+They wanted to celebrate their loved ones, be a part of a community art project, and raise money to support the Greater Gallatin United Way during this unsettling time in our community and country.

-Over the last few weeks, as the COVID-19 virus spread across the world and finally reach our Montana doorstep, social distancing commenced and our vibrant, social, outdoorsy Bozeman community suddenly felt like a ghost town.
+Over the last few weeks, the COVID-19 virus spread across the world and finally reach our Montana doorstep, social distancing commenced.
+Quite quickly our vibrant, social, outdoorsy Bozeman community suddenly felt like a ghost town.

-As a self-employed photography business owner navigating the uncertainty of the COVID-19 virus, I wanted to support and create a little something to uplift the mood while our community maintains safety with social distancing.
+As a self-employed photography business owner navigating the uncertainty of the COVID-19 virus, I wanted to support and create a project to uplift the mood while our community maintains safety with social distancing.

 While our normal lives have been turned into a holding pattern it’s important to remember that – Love is not cancelled.
-Friendships are not cancelled.
-Emotional support is not cancelled.
+Friendships are not canceled.
+Emotional support is not canceled.

-I wanted to create a reminder for these families of all the good things they have to celebrate in their lives right now.
+I wanted to create a reminder of all the good things these families have to celebrate in their lives right now.

 These precious moments of togetherness with our families, loved ones, and pets – our relationships, are what will help us all get through these times of difficulty and struggle.